 The team of experts at the Royal Botanic Gardens Victoria have shared their top tips to keep your lawn looking it’s best all season long.

 Many warm season grasses such as Kikuyu are effected by frost, and if you live in the cooler parts of the country, even the warmest days of the year can start off with some early morning frost.
 The effects of frost are most noticeable during winter as the growth of your lawn slows considerably.
 The good news is that through most of South-East Australia they grow back strongly during the warmer months!

-Lots of rain during the winter months is great, however it can leach all of the rich nutrients from your soil and leave it looking a little worse for wear come Spring.
-A Slow release fertiliser or organic lawn food should be distributed evenly over the lawn using a spreader in Spring and again in late Summer.
-It’s a good idea to give your lawn an initial feed as the weather starts to warm up to give it a boost after the cooler winter months, and then the next fertilise should happen in late Summer to keep the lawn going through Autumn and leading into Winter.
+Lots of rain during is great, however it can leach all of the rich nutrients from your soil and leave it looking a little worse for wear.
+A slow release fertiliser or organic lawn food should be distributed evenly over the lawn using a spreader in Spring and again in Autumn.
+It’s a good idea to give your lawn an initial feed as the weather starts to change to give it a boost, and then the next fertilise should happen at the next change in season to keep the lawn growing.
 In addition to the slow release fertiliser, you can also use liquid or hose-on fertilisers to achieve a quick greening of your lawn.

-It’s also important to inspect your garden for moss after Winter, as the growth of moss can compete with the growth pf grass, and will eventually take over if not taken care of in the early stages.
+It’s also important to inspect your garden for moss, as the growth of moss can compete with the growth of grass, and will eventually take over if not taken care of in the early stages.
 The same goes for weeds, these will only become a bigger problem if left to go wild.
 It’s best to get rid of them as soon as they’re discovered.

 Spring trimming & mowing